Sport Management Student Organizations

-In March 2017, members of the Sabermetrics Club participated in the Diamond Dollars Case Competition in Phoenix, Arizona.
-Jaeseung Kim, Steve Simons, Justin Perline, CB Garrett, Evan Weiss, Pat Winton and Mike Cavalier attended the annual Society of American Baseball Research Analytics Conference.
+In March 2018 and March 2017, members of the Sabermetrics Club participated in the Diamond Dollars Case Competition in Phoenix, Arizona, at the annual Society of American Baseball Research Analytics Conference.
 The students attended various panels, discussions and Spring Training games.
 As part of the 2018 competition, the students were tasked to find the optimal launch angle for four different Major League players.
 As part of the 2017 competition, the SU representatives were tasked with researching “pitch tunneling” and presented their findings in front of representatives from multiple MLB teams.
 The Club also participated in the competition in 2016 and 2015.

 In spring 2014, the Club saw its research published in ESPN The Magazine.
 Dr. Paul and SPM students Matt Filippi ’15, Greg Ackerman ’15, and Zack Albright ’15 also co-authored a research paper that was presented at the 2014 MIT Sloan Sports Analytics Conference in Boston.
 Their paper, “The Effects of Atmospheric Conditions on Pitchers,” studied the impact of air density on pitch selection and pitcher performance.
 It was one of 16 papers selected from more than 300 submissions worldwide.